What is a Penny Stock?

 Penny stocks are usually classified as microcap stocks with a market capitalization of less than $250 million or $300 million.

-The majority of penny stocks are traded over-the-counter.
-However, some penny stocks can be traded on the big stock exchanges such as NASDAQ or the New York Stock Exchange.
+The majority are traded over-the-counter.
+However, some may be traded on the big stock exchanges such as NASDAQ or the New York Stock Exchange.

 U.S. SEC Definition of Penny Stocks